Banknotes of the Indonesian rupiah: De Javasche Bank notes

 The notes were all printed by Johan Enschede en Zonen based in the Netherlands.

-Republik Indonesia Serikat notes (1950)
+Federal (Republik Indonesia Serikat) notes (1950)

-The "Republik Indonesia Serikat" passed legislation on 2 June 1950 to allow it to issue new treasury notes, which were dated 1 January 1950 in denominations of Rp5 and Rp10.
-This was not long-lasting, as the RIS dissolved on 17 August 1950 (5 years after the original declaration of independence).
+The RIS government passed legislation on 2 June 1950 to allow it to issue new treasury notes, which were printed by Thomas De La Rue and dated 1 January 1950 in denominations of Rp5 and Rp10.
+This move was not long-lasting, as the federation dissolved on 17 August 1950.

-The notes were printed by Thomas De La Rue of England and had the date "1 January 1950" printed on the note.

-Nationalisation of De Javasche Bank: first Republik Indonesia banknotes (1951-1953)
+Nationalisation of De Javasche Bank: first Republik Indonesia banknotes (1951–1953)

-With the nationalisation of De Javasche Bank via the Emergency Act of 1951, it was decreed that the government would be able to issue notes of Rp1 and Rp2½ denominations.
-Thus, 'Republik Indonesia' notes dated 1951 were issued in Rp1 and Rp2½ denominations.
+With the nationalisation of De Javasche Bank via the Emergency Act of 1951 which was strengthened by Currency Act of 1953, it was decreed that the government would be able to issue notes valued Rp1 and Rp2½.
+Thus, 'Republik Indonesia' notes dated 1951 and 1953 were issued in Rp1 and Rp2½ denominations; these were signed by Sjafruddin Prawiranegara in 1951 and Soemitro Djojohadikoesoemo in 1953.